privacybydesign/irma-documentation/yivi-docs/blog/2026-05-29-yivi-7-14-crypto-agility/index.md

 For now, this is where we are concentrating production attention.
 The infrastructure built for SURF Edubadges.

+## Known limitations

+OpenID4VC session logs do not yet show up in [my.yivi.app](https://my.yivi.app), the user-facing dashboard where Yivi users review their session history.
+The logs do exist on the device — users can still review them inside the Yivi app — but surfacing them in my.yivi.app requires the wallet-provider backend mentioned under "What's next" below.

 ## What's next

 The schema-independent foundation is what unlocks the next set of work.
 Three things are on the near horizon: